School professional learning self-assessment tool

 Using the tool

 The tool is designed to be used flexibly to best meet the contextual needs of schools.
-School leaders might use it in the following ways:
+School leaders can use it in the following ways:

 Approach Next steps Sharing